meganalnico/crossover/README.md

 **Educated:** Humans in the modern world have access to information and schooling unmatched at any time in human history.
 Humans gain full proficiency in their native languages and are considered literate unless their backgrounds dictate otherwise.
 All humans my add one craft or profession in addition to one skill that is always considered "in-class".
 Starting characters receive one additional "in-class" skill  or language per point of Intelligence bonus.

+**Skilled:** Humans receive 1 extra skill points at 1st level and 1 extra skill point at each additional level.

-#### Superhuman Template (Archetype)
+#### Superhuman Template
-**Description:** Individuals with this template gain fantastic physiological benefits upon the emergence.
+**Description:** Individuals with this template gain fantastic physiological benefits upon their emergence.
 A superhuman may be stronger, faster or smarter than a normal human; he might be able to fly, fire bolts of energy from his hands or shape the weather by force of will.
 Such stupendous capabilities are channeled via a new ability: ***Quantum***.
-As a superhuman gains experience with his newfound powers and his M–R node continues to develop, he may develop powers to rival the gods of ancient myth.
+As a superhuman gains experience with his newfound powers continues to develop, he may develop powers to rival the gods of ancient myth.

 **Appearance:** Superhumans appear to be human, though in most cases they are impressive physical specimens.
 Whether large and strong or nimble and quick, Superhumans tend to catch the eye - they aren’t easily forgotten about or ignored.

 **Ability Score Racial Traits**: Superhuman characters gain a +2 racial bonus to one ability score of their choice at creation to represent their varied nature.

+**Bonus Feat:** Humans receive 1 bonus feat in addition to the single feat that all starting characters receive.

+**Quantum:** All Superhumans start with a Quantum score of 1.

 #### Creating a Superhuman Character
 **Phase One:** Human
 - Concept
-   djjdjd
+ - Name, Age, Height, Weight, Family Structure
+ - Human Job, Education, Social Standing
 - Ability Scores: High Fantasy Point Buy (20)
 - Choose bonus Professions and Skills

 **Phase Two:** Superhuman
+- Apply superhuman template
+ - Assign your + 2 ability bonus
+- Choose a class
+  - Entertainer, Investigator, Scholar, Scoundrel or Warrior
+  - Assign Hit Points (max at first level)
+  -